• Skip to main content

 2.7 Academic Notice, Suspension, and Reinstatement

-Decisions regarding Academic Probation/Suspension in the School of Music are made by the Associate Dean for Academic Affairs.
+Decisions regarding Academic Probation/Suspension in the School of Music are made by the Associate Dean for Undergraduate Studies and the Associate Dean for Graduate Studies.

 2.8 Course Syllabi Policies/Recommended Statements